Alice52/java-lite-starter/README.md

-# graphql
+## repo

-this is repo about graphql.
+1. this repo is template/seed repo for java project